tlj-ryuu/AutoCheck/README.md

 <div align=center><img width="530" src="/pictures/step4_4.png"/></div>
 <div align=center>pic8: mark ppt</div>

+:bangbang:**Attention: Make sure that manually close microsoft office files when you are ready to close the program after all the work is done.
+Do not manually close files during using AutoCheck and then click check button to open next file that will lead to fatal error**

 ### 3.3.2 Notice

 Some Settings and prompt statements to prevent violation operation which could lead to a fatal error